Press Release

 In March 2024, a three-judge panel consolidated NC NAACP v.
 Berger with the congressional map challenge Williams v.
 Hall.

-The trial in this case began the week of June 16, 2025 and resumes on July 8, 2025 at the federal court in Winston-Salem, North Carolina.
+The trial in this case began the week of June 16, 2025 and concluded on July 9, 2025 at the federal court in Winston-Salem, North Carolina.
+A ruling has not yet been issued in this case.

 Samples of recent media coverage of this case: